Persian Gulf campaign of 1809: Diplomatic failures

 Lacking the available naval forces to launch a sizeable campaign in the Gulf, the British authorities attempted to use diplomacy to end the threat.
 In February 1806, the young Sultan of Oman, Sa'id II ibn Sultan, signed a treaty at Bandar Abbas promising to bring an end to attacks originating from his territory, but by 1807 the French had installed consulates in Tehran and Muscat and attacks continued unabated with their encouragement.
 In 1807, Lord Minto, Governor General of India, determined to send ambassadors to the Sikh Empire, Afghanistan and Persia in an effort to secure their support and prevent the French from gaining allies on India's western borders.
 As part of this diplomatic campaign, the ambassador to Persia was instructed to discuss the problem with the Persian government, but due to French influence in Tehran, he was unable to obtain any guarantees.

 A second diplomatic mission, sent from London in 1808 under Sir Harford Jones, was instructed to discuss the issue again, Jones deciding to travel to Bushire in Persia by sea.
 The diplomatic convoy consisted of the frigate and two sloops, and HMS Sapphire.
-The convoy was commanded by Captain Robert Corbet, who refused to wait for the slower sloops once the force had reached the Arabian Gulf.
+The convoy was commanded by Captain Robert Corbet, who refused to wait for the slower sloops once the force had reached the Persian Gulf.
 Nereide arrived at Bushire on 14 October 1808.
 Jones completed his journey by land.
 Corbet returned south to the Straits of Hormuz, expecting to meet the sloops on his return journey.
 On 21 October, however, he discovered Sylph in the hands of Al Qasimi, who had swarmed the isolated warship, captured her, and massacred her crew.
-Corbet was able to recapture Sylph and later rejoined Sapphire, which had been detached to conduct surveys of the Arabian coast, but the operation demonstrated that it was the pirates who now controlled the Southern Arabian Gulf.
+Corbet was able to recapture Sylph and later rejoined Sapphire, which had been detached to conduct surveys of the Arabian coast, but the operation demonstrated that it was the pirates who now controlled the Southern Persian Gulf.